Global HiringContact us

 Employment law is always changing, and keeping up with it is a lot of work.
 Thankfully, our team is always working to stay abreast of the latest changes, so you don’t have to.
 Here are some of the newest developments in Canada.

-Expansion of paid medical leave in federally regulated workplaces (2025)
+Pregnancy loss and stillbirth leave in federally regulated workplaces (2026)

 Employer of Record in Canada